-^{}On April 19, 2022, Supervisor Matt Haney was elected to the California Assembly in a special election to represent California's 17th Assembly District and, as a result, resigned as a member of the Board of Supervisors.
-In accordance with the Charter, Mayor Breed, on May 9, 2022, appointed Matt Dorsey to the District 6 seat.
-At the election on November 8, 2022 voters will elect a District 6 supervisor for a new four year term.
+On April 19, 2022, Supervisor Matt Haney was elected to the California Assembly in a special election to represent California's 17th Assembly District.
+As a result, Supervisor Haney (District 6) is expected to resign as a member of the Board of Supervisors.
+In accordance with the Charter, Mayor Breed will appoint a successor for District 6 seat, who shall serve until the November 8, 2022 election, at which time the voters will elect a supervisor for a new four year term.